-The Company's investment objective is to generate both current income and capital appreciation through debt and equity investments.
-The Company invests primarily in leveraged middle market companies in the form of senior secured loans, mezzanine loans and equity securities.
+The Company's investment objective is to maximize both current income and capital appreciation through debt and equity investments.
+The Company invests primarily in leveraged middle market companies in the form of senior secured loans, stretch-senior loans, unitranche loans, mezzanine loans and equity securities.
 From time to time, we may also invest in public companies that are thinly traded.